Filings buzz: tracking industrial automation mentions in the airport industry

-Mentions of robotics within the filings of companies in the airport industry were 82% higher between October 2020 and September 2021 than in 2016, according to the latest analysis of data from GlobalData.
+Mentions of industrial automation within the filings of companies in the airport industry were 82% higher between October 2020 and September 2021 than in 2016, according to the latest analysis of data from GlobalData.

-Across all companies in the airport industry the filing published in the second quarter of 2021 which exhibited the greatest focus on robotics came from ENAV.
-Of the document's 1,541 sentences, 26 (1.7%) referred to robotics.
+Across all companies in the airport industry, the filing published in the third quarter of 2021 which exhibited the greatest focus on industrial automation came from Korea Shipbuilding & Offshore Engineering.
+Of the document's 1,304 sentences, seven (0.5%) referred to industrial automation.

-In the last quarter, companies in the airport industry based in Asia were most likely to mention robotics with 0.09% of sentences in company filings referring to the issue.
-In contrast, companies with their headquarters in the United States mentioned robotics in just 0.02% of sentences.
+In the last quarter, companies in the airport industry based in the US were most likely to mention industrial automation with 0.2% of sentences in company filings referring to the issue.
+In contrast, companies with their headquarters in Asia mentioned industrial automation in less than 0.1% of sentences.